SimonGomezUniv/doc/td2_NODE.md

-## improved Algorithm
+## Improved Algorithm

 - generate a random number which will change everyday and be the same all day long
 - use this number get the same word for a day
 - return the word on the /word endpoint
+- your algorithm does not need to be perfect, try to explain the liimitation

 TIPS :
-- generate seed based on time
+- generate a random based on time
 - use modulo to get the word
 - test in browser

 ## First Page